 Transposition.
 Transpositions of letters in words can often happen, particularly with ie/ei.

 Omission.
 The word beginning, might easily be mis-spelt as 'begining'.
 Consider also the American spelling of colour, (ie color), which most times an author would probably wish to accept.

 Insertion. eg chiming, might be mis-spelt 'chimeing'.

 Substitution.
 Often, there is more than one acceptable way of spelling a word.
-An example is the word 'analyse', which may also be written 'analyse,.
-Homophones can also cause this, for example dependant, and 'dependent'.
+An example is the word 'analyse', which may also be written 'analyze'.
+Homophones can also cause this, for example 'dependant' and 'dependent'.